Furious at federation, Russian star braces for prospect of second missed Olympics

 Lasitskene said she hoped Russian athletes would win the right to compete under their flag, even though she is doubtful there will be any track and field stars from Russia in Tokyo.

-“No one has ever apologized for all this time,” she said.
+“No one has ever apologised for all this time,” she said.
 “Because of their actions, I have lost a lot and it has affected me.”

 Reporting by Gabrielle Tétrault-Farber; Editing by Christian Radnedge